fecabrera/siec/README.md

                        // that can be replaced by any concrete types at compile time
 ```

 A call instantiates the function for its concrete types, compiled once per argument list.
-The type arguments are inferred from the value arguments — `identity(n)` on an `i32` compiles `identity<i32>` — by matching each parameter's shape against its argument (`items: T*` against an `i32*` binds `T` to `i32`), with literals defaulting like they do in any untyped context.
+The type arguments are inferred from the value arguments (`identity(n)` on an `i32` compiles `identity<i32>`) by matching each parameter's shape against its argument (`items: T*` against an `i32*` binds `T` to `i32`), with literals defaulting like they do in any untyped context.

-In a typed context — a declared return type, an annotated `let`, an argument's parameter — the expected type also drives inference, binding what the arguments cannot: `return Ok(v);` names both of `Result<V, E>`'s parameters from the return type.
+In a typed context (a declared return type, an annotated `let`, an argument's parameter) the expected type also drives inference, binding what the arguments cannot: `return Ok(v);` names both of `Result<V, E>`'s parameters from the return type.
 Where the expected type and an argument both speak, the expected type wins and the argument coerces to it.
 When nothing pins a parameter down (`fn empty<T>() -> T*` called bare), spell the arguments explicitly:

 ```
 let p = empty<i32>();
 let x = identity<i64>(5);
 ```

-Same-named generic functions with different type-parameter counts coexist, like [generic structs](#generic-structs) of different arities: the call's shape — its explicit `<...>` count, its argument count, and what resolves — picks the template.
+Same-named generic functions with different type-parameter counts coexist, like [generic structs](#generic-structs) of different arities: the call's shape (its explicit `<...>` count, its argument count, and what resolves) picks the template.

 Generic functions may recurse and call one another, and their return types may name generic structs (`fn make<T>(t: T) -> Box<T>`).
-The same modifier rule as [generic structs](#generic-structs) applies to type arguments, and a template nobody calls compiles to nothing. `@extern` functions cannot be generic — they name one foreign symbol.
+The same modifier rule as [generic structs](#generic-structs) applies to type arguments, and a template nobody calls compiles to nothing. `@extern` functions cannot be generic: they name one foreign symbol.

-A generic function also works as a [function reference](#function-references): `identity<i32>` outside a call is the instance's function value, and a bare generic name bound to a function-typed context — a `fn(...)` annotation, parameter, or [generic alias](#generic-type-aliases) of one — picks its arguments by unifying the template's signature with the target:
+A generic function also works as a [function reference](#function-references): `identity<i32>` outside a call is the instance's function value, and a bare generic name bound to a function-typed context (a `fn(...)` annotation, parameter, or [generic alias](#generic-type-aliases) of one) picks its arguments by unifying the template's signature with the target:

 ```
 let g = identity<i32>;             // explicit instance